quisquous/cactbot/docs/LogGuide.md

 as an integer.

 For example, `424E400F` becomes `0F 42 (4E - OF = 3F)` => `0F 42 3F` => 999999

-#### Special Case Shifts

-It is not clear what this represents, but sometimes the flags is replaced by one (or more) pairs of values.

-The most likely case is that if flags is `3F`, then the flags and damage are in index 9 and 10 instead of 7 and 8, respectively.
-In other words, when you see flags being a particular value, you need to shift everything over two to find the real flags.
-See the example below.
-It is also to be noted that this value has slowly increased over time and was `3C` back in 2017.

-The other shift is that plenary indulgence lists the number of stacks in the flags as `113`, `213`, or `313` respectively.
-These are always followed by `4C3`.
-Therefore, these should also be shifted over two to find the real flags.

 #### Ability Examples